Azure/ResourceModules/docs/wiki/GettingStarted.md

 ### Platform variables & secrets

 Several fundamental variables are shared among all pipelines and are stored in a pipeline variable file.
-In case you want to not only leverage the module templates but actually re-use the implemented pipelines & testing framework as well, you need to set up a few additional [variables](./PipelinesDesign#pipeline-variables) & [secrets](./PipelinesDesign#pipeline-secrets) in your environment.
+In case you want to not only leverage the module templates but actually re-use the implemented pipelines & testing framework as well, you need to set up several [variables](./PipelinesDesign#pipeline-variables) & [secrets](./PipelinesDesign#pipeline-secrets) in your environment.

 ## **Option 2:** Use it as a local reference to build bicep templates